"Question everything. Learn something.

 Why are probiotics so important?

 Our bodies contain about 90 trillion non-human cells, mainly bacteria and yeasts which comprise our microbiome.
 Most of these organisms are found on the skin or in the gut.
 The beneficial bacteria (probiotics) found in our digestive tract help to strengthen the intestinal walls and facilitate the proper elimination of toxins.
 They have their own life cycles, which means we need to continuously replenish our gut with probiotics to ensure a healthy balance between them and the harmful microbes we consume in a standard American diet.
-An unbalanced gut microbiome will lead to chronic illnesses such as IBS, leaky gut syndrome, Krohn’s as well as set the stage for diabetes and cancer.
-About 2 tablespoons of properly fermented veggies will provide 1.5 trillion CFU’s (colony forming units) of lactic acid bacteria, which is all we need to maintain that balance.
+An unbalanced gut microbiome will lead to chronic illnesses such as IBS, leaky gut syndrome, Krohn’s disease, and will set the stage for diabetes and cancer.
+About 2 tablespoons of properly fermented veggies will provide 250 billion CFU’s (colony forming units) of lactic acid bacteria, which is all we need to maintain that balance.
 Obviously, reducing intake of refined sugar and vegetable oils while eating more fiber-rich foods is highly recommended.

 Will fermented food get me sick?